 Moto Raid Experience ltd organizes the “Gibraltar Race” to which the following General Regulations applies.

 It is a challenge open to all riders from every Country that are at least 18 years old and that own a driving license valid for the motorbike they ride.

 ELIGIBLE MOTORCYCLES: CLASSES AND CATEGORIES

-All motorcycles suitable to be used on and off road, of any engine displacement and year of registration, with a weight not less than 145 kgs. (wet weight with no more than 10 liters of fuel), are eligible.
+All motorcycles suitable to be used on and off road, of any engine displacement and year of registration, with a weight not less than 138 kgs. (declared on the manufacturer’s technical sheet), are eligible.
 The weight limit does not apply to motorcycles registered until 31/12/1999 and to those ones of Women category.
-They are divided into the following classes and categories according to the characteristics of the bike or of the rider:
+They are divided into the following classes and categories according to the characteristics of the bike or of the rider.

 At the end of each race it will be drawn up the overall ranking and a ranking for each class and category.

 - Each rider competes for the overall standings and for the class or the category (one only) selected when he registered.

 - Top 3 places in the overall standings and first 3 of each class and category will be awarded, provided that there are at least 3 participants per each one.